 In popular usage, the study of the creation of cyborgs through the use of dryware/hylotech such as mechanical, electronic, and bionic implants, augments, and neuroprostheses.
 In technical usage, the study of communication and control systems based on regulatory feedback, with application in a number of fields such as sociology, memetics, biology, engineering, artificial intelligence, and information theory.

-- Datacology - Text by Thorbjørn Steen
+- Datacology - Text by Thorbørn Steen

-A digital ecosystem in a virtual world.
+An evolved (and evolving) digital ecosystem in a virtual world.

 - Datastructuralism - Text by Arik